sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 - Maintainability and Debugging: smaller methods are easier to debug and understand than searching through a large main method.

-Let's look at an example with repetition of code and create methods to reduce the repetition of code.
+Let's look at an example with repetition of code and create methods to reduce the repetition.

 |Exercise| Check Your Understanding